khodosevichlab/Epilepsy19/README.md

 # Epilepsy19
-Analysis for the Epilepsy paper
+Analysis for the [Identification of epilepsy-associated neuronal subtypes and gene expression underlying epileptogenesis](https://doi.org/10.1038/s41467-020-18752-7) paper.

 To see the compiled notebooks, please visit [the website](https://khodosevichlab.github.io/Epilepsy19/).